KAZD: KAZD station history

-The current channel 55 was founded on March 18, 1997 as KAVB, with the granting of the original construction permit to Johnson Broadcasting of Dallas, LLC.
+The current channel 55 was founded on March 18, 1997, as KAVB, with the granting of the original construction permit to Johnson Broadcasting of Dallas, LLC.
 The application was mutually exclusive with the license renewal application of the first KLDT station, but the FCC granted the Johnson Broadcasting application and did not renew the license of the previous station.

 Shortly after its sign-on, the station quickly changed its call letters to KLDT.
 Originally served as an affiliate of the America's Collectibles Network home shopping service (now Jewelry Television), the station soon relegated shopping programming to the nighttime hours, and began broadcasting syndicated classic television series and movies, as well as business news programming from Bloomberg Television, collegiate sporting events syndicated by ESPN Plus, Lone Star Park horse racing, and Houston Astros Major League Baseball games simulcast from sister station KNWS-TV (now KYAZ) in Houston.
 During this time, the station adopted the slogan "TV55 Has the Shows You Know".

 By 2000, KLDT quietly dropped most of its entertainment programming in favor of infomercials, or shopping programming from ACN.
 However, that same year, the station received a much needed shot in the arm.
 KLDT subsequently became the flagship station of the Hispanic Television Network, which aired programming targeted towards Hispanic viewers from Mexico.
 Due to several missteps, the network ceased operations in 2003 and the station again broadcast home shopping programs, affiliating with ShopNBC.

 By this time, most of the station's sports programming had moved to former Telemundo affiliate KFWD (channel 52), which became a general entertainment independent in January 2002.
-In 2005, KLDT became the temporary broadcaster of the FC Dallas soccer team, whose game telecasts also eventually moved to KFWD.
+In 2005, KLDT became the temporary broadcaster of the FC Dallas Major League Soccer team, whose game telecasts also eventually moved to KFWD.
 The station eventually dropped its ShopNBC affiliation and began to fill its empty timeslots with infomercials and religious programming.
 Two weeks prior to shutting down its analog signal, KLDT became an affiliate of Gems TV.
 In 2008, KLDT reverted to an infomercial format, this time through the OnTV4U and WizeBuys networks; on November 2, 2009, KLDT re-affiliated with ShopNBC.

 Johnson Broadcasting filed for Chapter 11 bankruptcy protection in October 2008.
 One year later, impatient creditors asked the bankruptcy court to allow the sale of KLDT and KNWS.
 Una Vez Más Holdings, LLC emerged as the leading bidder.
-The sale to Una Vez Más was approved by the bankruptcy court on December 29, 2009, and finally received FCC approval on September 27, 2010 after the FCC rejected a petition to deny the sale made by the Spanish Broadcasting System.
+The sale to Una Vez Más was approved by the bankruptcy court on December 29, 2009, and finally received FCC approval on September 27, 2010, after the FCC rejected a petition to deny the sale made by the Spanish Broadcasting System.
 On September 30, 2010, Una Vez Mas requested a call sign change to KAZD in order reflect its intended affiliation with Azteca América.
 Plans for KLDT had originally called for the station to carry the Retro Television Network to its second digital subchannel (54.2), but due to the bankruptcy filing, those plans were immediately scrapped.